The Three Biggest Changes in the Latest 510k Guidance

 Eleven pages, a quarter of the guidance document, are devoted to the 510k Summary, which will be posted on the FDA website.
 The guidance states that “FDA intends to verify the accuracy and completeness of the information included in a 510(k) Summary.”
 Your reviewer will have been so instructed.
 There is no change to the regulatory requirements for the Summary, but anyone who has combed through these while searching for a predicate will know that many Statements are incomplete.

-The FDA states that their focus on the Summary is in the interests of transparency, and they are making their point quite clearly in this guidance.
+The FDA states that its focus on the summary is in the interests of transparency, and it makes its point quite clearly in this guidance.
 As well as explaining each requirement, an example is provided.
-Therefore, I will be using Appendix C as a template for my 510k Summary.
+Therefore, I will use Appendix C as a template for my 510k Summary.

 Leave a Comment